cfangwen-uofm/cs225finalproject/README.md

 #### A data structure of Airports and Routes providing path finding and traversal algorithms

 ## Location of and Using the Code
-The code is located in folder **AirportRouteFinder**.
+The code is located in folder **`AirportRouteFinder`**.
 Everything can be ran inside this folder.
-Test cases are provided under tests folder and a demo is provided in main.cpp.
+Test cases are provided under `tests` folder and a demo is provided in `main.cpp`.
-You can run the code in main.cpp using Class AirportRouteFinder.
+You can run the code in `main.cpp` using `Class AirportRouteFinder`.
 Once the constructor is set, you can use public methods to serve different purposes.
-A default route database is located in testdata/routes.txt.
-Any other route database must follow the format of the data in testdata/routes.txt.
+A default route database is located in `testdata/routes.txt`.
+Any other route database must follow the format of the data in `testdata/routes.txt`.

 ## Theory
 This project is designed to serve the following purposes: